mvsravani021/WeatherAppChallenge/README.md

             let longitude: Double
         }
 ```
-This struct helps not to import CoreLocation to access Coordinate
+This struct helps not to import CoreLocation to access Coordinate.